← The journal Vertical M&A Guides February 19, 2026

 Strategic acquirers have focused on expanding their product suites to capture a greater share of hotel technology spending.

-Agilysys, a publicly traded hospitality technology provider, acquired Book4Time for approximately $150 million in August 2024.
-Book4Time is a leading spa management SaaS platform serving many Forbes 5-Star-rated properties.
-The acquisition extended Agilysys' reach beyond its core PMS and point-of-sale offerings into the spa and wellness segment, adding high-margin subscription revenue.
+Agilysys, a publicly traded hospitality technology provider, acquired Book4Time in August 2024.
+Agilysys later disclosed in its quarterly filing that net cash consideration was approximately $145.8 million.
+The acquisition extended Agilysys beyond its core PMS and point-of-sale offerings into spa and wellness software.

 Cross-Sector Technology Entry